 “Schlumpf” - this short word makes some hearts skip a beat!
-Automobile enthusiasts know where the famous museum of the Schlumpf brothers can be found.
+Automobile enthusiasts know where the famous collection of the Schlumpf brothers can be found.
 To them the car museum in Alsace’s Mulhouse is a premier destination.
 Here, between the Rhine and the Vosges Mountains, some 400 luxury limousines are presented in a converted former wool spinning mill.
 Nearly one hundred different car manufacturers are gathered, with vintage and classic cars: Panhard, Peugeot, De Dion, Ferrari, Bugatti, Benz...
 During the summer, some of the cars are taken out for a spin.
 A living museum!

 Progress and tenacity

 The city’s inhabitants, strongly influenced by Protestantism and Humanism, were innovative and independent throughout the ages.
 At the same time they preserved and maintained their historical heritage.
 For a long period of time, the city was an independent republic and a member of the Swiss confederation.
 Evidence of this independence can be seen in the magnificent renaissance Former Town Hall which dates back to the 16th century and in which the councilmen of the Republic of Mulhouse held their sessions.
 It is located on the Place de la Réunion, where the neo-Gothic Temple Saint-Étienne, the tallest Protestant church in France, together with other historic buildings form an ensemble which is steeped in history.

 In Mulhouse, as in the rest of the Swiss confederation, a lively manufactory sector developed.
 In the 18th century, the entrepreneurs Koechlin, Dollfus and Schmalzer started printing cotton fabric.
 Imports from India, French wool and silk textiles suddenly had strong competition.
 Every woman in Europe wore the summer dresses from Mulhouse!
 Exports even reached the Ottoman Empire.